 - Target age range: 10+ years

-- Target audience: Adults interested in casual, mobile mini-puzzle games
+- Target audience: Adults interested in casual mini-puzzle games

 - Layout: Collection of mini-games displayed on a carousal.

 - Rating: Apple 4+, Google: All Ages

 - Difficulty settings: Difficulty level automatically adapts to the player’s skill level

 Freemium games are mainly free, but frequently built with enticing in-app purchases.
 There are no banner adds and advertising is done discreetly.
 To unlock all content with unlimited play is £39.99.
 A steep price for a mobile phone game.

 Release date: 21 April 2016.